 Any bilingual individual approved to work in the United States is welcome to apply for interpreter training.
 A Language Assessment Exam must be administered and evaluated prior to admittance to a training course.
 Acceptance to training is dependent upon successful outcome of the Language Assessment Exam.

 If you are interested in becoming an interpreter, we offer weekly orientation meetings.
-A TIN™ staff member will give a presentation on the interpreting profession and requirements.
+A Translation and Interpretation Network (TIN) staff member will give a presentation on the interpreting profession and requirements.
 After orientations are completed, time is set aside for prospective interpreters to take language tests for proficiency in English and any target languages.
 A passing grade on the language test is required to be admitted to the training course.
 Orientations are also available online for anyone unable to attend in person.

 Please see the following steps towards becoming a trained interpreter.